Jordan's Hidden Trails (JSH)

-Terhaal's biking tours are fully guided by Raslan, Anas and/or Atef—our full-time cycling guides.
+Terhaal's biking tours are fully guided by Anas — our full-time cycling guide.

 Jordan is generally considered a safe country.
 There is very little petty crime here, especially in rural areas.
 However, we recommend you take normal precautions to ensure your safety and that of your belongings, as you would for any other destination.
 Take good care of your passport, wallet, and other valuables.
 In crowded streets, keep your bag closed and in front of you.
 There will be free time during this trip - you can always ask your local guides for their advice about where to go and what to avoid.
 Please make sure you have adequate footwear and clothing for the hiking trips you will be taking.